eruffaldi/jsonbag/README.md

 An exercise of Web tools for supporting the embedding of Binary data in JSON responses with the following objectives:

 - avoid base64 bandwidth and decoding overhead
-- avoid custom encodings such MessagePack that are slow in decoding
+- avoid custom encodings such MessagePack that are slow in browser decoding
-- reduce number of requests or additional production logic (in HTTP 1.1)
+- reduce number of requests or additional production logic (if not using HTTP 2.0 Server Push)
 - can be used also for offline storage

+Usage scenario: rich content produced on the fly from an embedded web server.

+# Status

+## Not Done

+- URL split mode in server (client is automatic)
+- emit chunked HTTP (JSON and then blobs)
+- headers for blobs
+- progressive
+- deserialization in C++

 # Approach

 Create an JSON-bag response the acts much like a multipart MIME with binary data.
 We would like to have a solution that is human-readable (for the JSON part) and then directly addressable in the browser.

+Having found that [https://github.com/KhronosGroup/glTF/tree/master/extensions/Khronos/KHR_binary_glTF](Binary glTF (KHR_binary_glTF)) addresses a similar problem JSON-bag provides a general solution.

+Apart the Binary glTF specific domain the differences are:
+- patching of the JSON for supporting resource access
+- readable JSON heading

 ## HTTP Transfer